jobesu14/ORB_SLAM2/README.md

 #### Usage:

 This feature is integrated with `class System`.
-The path of mapfile can be set by adding `Map.mapfile: map.bin` to ORB_SLAM2's settings file.
-See the last few line of [TUM1.yaml](Examples/Monocular/TUM1.yaml) for example.
+The path of mapfile can be set as the 3rd argument of the live_jetbot executable.
+See the example in [run_live.sh](run_live.sh).

-To save a map, you need construct `ORB_SLAM2::System` with the last parameter (is_save_map) be `true`.
-Then the `System` will save map to mapfile (create if non-existent, overwrite if existent) specified in then setting file when `ShutDown` (e.g. interrupted by ctrl+c).
+To save a map, you need construct `ORB_SLAM2::System` with the parameters is_save_map be `true` and the `map_filename` set at the desired path.
+Then the `System` will save map to map file (create if non-existent, overwrite if existent) specified when `ShutDown` (e.g. interrupted by ctrl+c).

 With a readable mapfile, map will be loaded automatically and `System` will run in localization mode at first, but you can change it to SLAM mode later.

-mono_tum has been updated as a simple example of this functionality.
-An extra command line parameter(0 or 1) should be given to indicate whether you want to save map or not.
+live_jetbot.cc has been updated as a simple example of this functionality.

 #### Implementation related: